lucapalomba/WakeUpLazyBastard/README.md

 # WakeUpLazyBastard
-A simple alarm Test App made with Ionic
+A simple alarm Test App made with Ionic and Ionic Lab